janhoo/critter/README.md

 And you want to do it with only one or few lines of code, <br>
 and want to wait only a few seconds for a comprehensive answer, <br>
 and want to get the same answer every time you ask the same question on the same data, :wink: <br>
-and want to get an immediate updated answer once new data come in? <br>
+and want to get an immediate updated answer once new data come in?

-__Then you should consider moving away from spreasheed data management and embrace new solutions like this one__
+__Then you should consider moving away from spreadsheed data management and embrace new solutions like this__